April 01, 2024

 Summary

-Expenditures were $8 billion higher than last year, through the third quarter.
-The growth in expenditures is mostly attributed to the higher spending on payroll and the implementation of collective bargaining agreements since last year; public assistance and other social services, including shelter for people seeking asylum and rental assistance; the timing of medical assistance payments; and spending on capital projects.
+Expenditures were $8.106 billion higher than the prior year.
+The growth in expenditures is mostly attributed to the higher spending on payroll and the implementation of collective bargaining agreements; public assistance and other social services, including the provision of shelter for people seeking asylum; the timing of medical assistance payments; and spending on capital projects.

 Cash Balances

-The City of New York began FY24 (in July 2023) with $12.387 billion in cash-on-hand, compared to $8.159 billion last year.
-During the first nine months of FY24, the City collected $95.767 billion in revenues and incurred $95.011 billion in expenditures, for a net gain of $756 million.
-FYTD24, receipts rose 1.5%, while expenditures increased 9.3%.
-Both revenues and expenditures were the highest FYTD amounts on record.
-Cash balances declined from the record highs reached in FY 2023 due to higher spending on payroll; public assistance and other social services, including shelter for people seeking asylum; medical assistance; and unreimbursed spending on capital projects.
+The City of New York began FY24 with $12.387 billion in cash, compared to $8.159 billion a year ago.
+During FY24, the City collected $129.901 billion in revenues and incurred $131.877 billion in expenditures, for a net loss of $1.977 billion.
+In FY24, receipts increased at a modest rate of 1.5%, while expenditures rose 6.5%.
+Both revenues and expenditures climbed to record high amounts.
+Cash balances declined from the peak levels reached in FY23 due to higher spending on payroll; public assistance and other social services, including shelter for people seeking asylum; medical assistance; and unreimbursed spending on capital projects.

 Cash Receipts